ohno418/dotfiles/arch/i3_installation.md

 EndSection
 ```

+Restart to apply this setting.

 ### key repeat rate

+Actual setting is in i3 config.
+All have to do is to enable `xset` command.

 ```
 $ sudo pacman -Syu xorg-xset
 ```

-Restart to apply this setting.

 # Touchpad settings